godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 			- Heavy Shot
 			- Arrowheads
 - Progression
+	- Charms
-	- Charms are added later on
+		- Added later on (Adept, maybe?)
+		- Perks
+			- Always 4-slot.
+				1. Slot: Set Bonus
+				2. Slot: A set-in-stone Perk.
+				3. Slot: Random Tiered Perk
+				4. Slot: Random Behemoth-Specific Perk
 	- Secondary and Tertiary Weapons
 		- 1 from each Weight Class
 		- Alternatively, you can unlock a "super move" instead of a new weapon.